abelardojarab/vim-config/.vim/plugged/flutter-tools.nvim/README.md

       -- this will show the currently running device if an application was started with a specific -- device
       device = false,
+      -- set to true to be able use the 'flutter_tools_decorations.project_config' in your statusline -- this will show the currently selected project configuration project_config = false,
     }
   },
   debugger = { -- integrate with nvim dap + install dart code debugger